Undergraduate Course: Data Analysis and Machine Learning 4 (ELEE10031)

 Coursework 1 (25%) - The student will record a short presentation performing a case study on a real-world application of machine learning.

-Coursework 2 (25%) - The student will perform exploratory data analysis and machine learning on a given dataset and will produce a report on their findings.
+Coursework 2 (25%) - The student will perform exploratory data analysis and machine learning on a given dataset and will report on their findings.

 |No Exam Information